What Does “Owner-Occupied” Mean in Commercial Real Estate?

 Asset types that qualify for owner-occupied financing include industrial buildings, flex, retail, office properties, and professional medical offices.

 In 2010, the SBA deemed some businesses with rental income – also called passive income – eligible for its programs.
 This gave self-storage operators the opportunity to take advantage of the SBA 504 loan’s many benefits.
-To read about self-storage facility financing click here.
+Read more about self-storage facility financing.

 The SBA 504 loan provides small businesses that will be owner-occupiers access to the same type of long-term, fixed-rate financing enjoyed by larger firms.
 Interest rates are equivalent to favorable bond market rates.
 You qualify for the loan program when you have sufficient liquidity and net worth, and plan to occupy more than 51% of the facility you are purchasing for SBA 504 loans or 30% for Conventional financing.